Asset Display Components

 AssetDisplay Component

 The AssetDisplay component serves as the intelligent router for asset rendering, automatically detecting asset types and delegating to specialized display components.
-This component demonstrates sophisticated type discrimination and error handling for various blockchain assets.
+This component demonstrates type discrimination and tailored rendering for various blockchain assets, including ERC-20 tokens, ERC-721 NFTs, and ERC-1155 NFTs.

 Type Discrimination Logic